Person killed after high-speed chase ends in crash

-A police chase on Interstate 20 last week ended with a crash and the death of one of three people being pursued by state troopers.
+A police chase on Interstate 20 two weeks ago ended with a crash and the death of one of three people being pursued by state troopers.

 According to a Georgia State Patrol report, the 23-year-old man was a passenger in a car occupied by two other Memphis residents who were being pursued by troopers on I-20 in the early morning hours of Saturday, Aug.
 21.